SamuelSor/MySQL-Server-Honeypot-Project/README.md

-# MySQL-Server-Honeypot-Project
+# MySQL Server Honeypot

+## Project Overview

-Created an internet facing Windows 11 Machine and installed MySQL server with fake customer data and insecure configurations.
+In this project I created an internet facing Windows 11 VM in Microsoft Azure and installed MySQL Server on it.